Sugiyama-Lab/Yeaseq/README.md

 ## <span id="license">LICENSE</span>

 * This repository contains the source code and compiled application, they are under an **MIT** license with ultra-free use

-* This repository also contains a **orthologous data table** from Nicholas Rhind et.al. in their publication in Science 332, 930–6 (2011).
-To use this (the orthologous gene finder tool in Yeaseq), please cite their excellent work > Comparative functional genomics of the fission yeasts
+* This repository also contains an **orthologous data table** from Nicholas Rhind et al. in their publication in Science 332, 930–6 (2011).
+To use this (the orthologous gene finder tool in Yeaseq), please cite their excellent work

+    > Comparative functional genomics of the fission yeasts.
+Science 332, 930–6 (2011)

 * When searching a gene
     * the online search will link to biomart in **Ensembl** and enterz in **NCBI**
     * or use the offline data which would be downloaded from the FTP site from **NCBI**